 This includes everything from tubes used in cow milking to food processing machinery (e.g. conveyor belts), bulk container vats, gloves worn by workers handling food products, to the final packaging in which food items are sold, plus kitchen cookware, cutlery and dishes.
-It also includes materials and articles in contact with liquids for human consumption [8].
+It also includes materials and articles in contact with liquids for human consumption [14].

-There are 17 different types of food contact materials, such as plastics, metals, silicones, paper and board, and less obvious material types, such as printing inks, adhesives, and coatings (inside cans and lids).
+There are 17 different types of food contact materials.
+These include plastics, metals, silicones, paper and board, but also less obvious materials such as printing inks, adhesives, and coatings used inside cans and lids.